 The Rogue comes in three finishes: black, sunburst, and natural.
-For under 100 bucks, there’s no surprise that the nut and saddle are plastic and the headstock sports humdrum nickel tuners.
+One of our 5 picks for under 100 bucks, there’s no surprise that the nut and saddle are plastic and the headstock sports humdrum nickel tuners.

 When it comes to sound, it’s expected that it’s not going to be a concert hall performer, but even with stock strings, it’s still loud and booming.
 With an upgrade in strings, you might find that playability is even more user-friendly, and the sound may round out to a full, vibrant resonance.
 All in all, tone intonation, clarity, and balance with punch is the expected sound performance of the Rogue.

 For a beginner, The RA-090 literally is the perfect guitar.
 It’s more than affordable, it can take the abuse inevitable with travel, and its jammin’ sound will turn you into a pop star over time and with lots of practice – that’s what it’s made to do!

 - Decent sound